paultsr/ns-allinone-2.35/README.md

 *Sample ns2 programs are available in your home folder: ~/ns2/programs*

-*NSG ia a GUI tool for designing wired/wireless networks.Execution command : nsg*
+*NSG ia a GUI tool for designing wired/wireless networks.
+Execution command : nsg*

 *NSG documentation is available in your home folder: ~/ns2/docs*